Sabine Weiss (photographer): Paris

 Weiss moved to Paris in 1946 and became Willy Maywald's assistant:

 When I came to Paris, I was able to work at Maywald, whom a friend had recommended to me.
 I worked there in conditions unimaginable today, but with him I understood the importance of natural light.
 Natural light as a source of emotion.

 Maywald was working at that time on the first floor of a shed on 22 Jacob Street which belonged to an antiques dealer, and that had neither water nor telephone.
 This work nevertheless allowed her to rub shoulders with the 'who's who' of Paris of the time.
 She published her first photo report at the age of 21 in 1945.
 She thus attended the opening of the house of Dior and the presentation of the first collection at 37 Avenue Montaigne.
 In 1949, she traveled to Italy and met the American painter Hugh Weiss, whom she married on September 23, 1950.
 The couple adopted a daughter, Marion.
 She opened her own studio.
 Her photographs testify to the optimism of the post-Liberation years: "It was a beautiful period.
 We were between the end of the German occupation and the beginning of Americanization.
 People came out of a terrible ordeal and thought they could rebuild everything", she said.

 She worked in various sectors: passionate about music, she portrayed the big names in music (Stravinsky, Britten, Casals, Getz) but also those of literature and art (Léger, Pougny, Giacometti, Rauschenberg, Jan Voss, Dubuffet, Sagan), cinema (Moreau), and fashion (Chanel).
 She also worked for several magazines and newspapers known in the United States and Europe for advertising and press orders (Vogue, Paris Match, Life, Time, Town and Country, Holiday, Newsweek, Picture Post, and Die Woche etc.).
 Her attention shifted toward documentary photography and she traveled not only in the United States but also in Egypt, India, Morocco, and Myanmar.

 Rapho agency

 From 1950, Weiss was represented by Agence Rapho, the leading French press agency managing the work of Robert Doisneau.
 He offered her a place in the agency after a meeting in the office of the director of Vogue.
 She befriended artists such as Cocteau, Utrillo, Rouault, and Lartigue.

-Amongst colleagues Doisneau, Boubat, Brihat, Dieuzaide, Brandt, Ken Heyman, Izis, Kertész, Karsh, Lartigue, Ronis, Savitry, and Elkoury, the only other woman at the Rapho agency was Janine Niépce.
+Among colleagues Doisneau, Boubat, Brihat, Dieuzaide, Brandt, Ken Heyman, Izis, Kertész, Karsh, Lartigue, Ronis, Savitry, and Elkoury, the only other woman at the Rapho agency was Janine Niépce.
 Nevertheless, the fact that Weiss was one of so few women then forging an independent career in photography was not a problem.
 Photojournalist Hans Silvester, who worked with her on a story on the people of Omo (Ethiopia), commented: